 Discussion

-Our finding indicates rates of getting medical support due to COVID-19 was worsen in the summer of 2020 but got better after October 2020.
-Health service disparity is an issue to address for practitioners when patients with chronic illness or vulnerable groups such as pregnant women are in need for evaluation and care.
+Our findings indicate rates of access to medical support due to COVID-19 worsened in the summer of 2020, but improved after October 2020.
+Health service disparities are an issue to address for practitioners and health systems, especially for patients with chronic illness or vulnerable groups such as pregnant women in need of evaluation and care.